 Leveraging allows you to use borrowed money from banks and brokerage firms to invest in stocks.
 The amount you borrow must be paid back with interest.
 Although leveraging allows you to buy shares that you otherwise might be unable to, if the shares you buy drop in value, you’ll be out a whole lot of money.
 In general, avoid leveraging as it increases your investment risk.

-If a new investor puts time and attention into learning how to invest money, he can learn enough about the market to be successful.
+If a new investor puts time and attention into learning how to start investing, he can learn enough about the market to be successful.
 Choosing the best technology, expert advice and strategy for your financial situation and personal preferences can help you make smart investing decisions.